 Category Select or create a category if you want to color code Editor tabs for a specific connection.
 This can help differentiate between development and production databases.
 You can also set an option to color code the Object Explorer pane and object editor windows (Create, Alter, Drop, etc.).
-In Click here to view a video of this feature.
-Save password Select this checkbox if you plan to use Automation to generate reports.
+Click here to view a video of this feature.
+Save password Select this check box if you plan to use this connection in a scheduled Automation script.
+Note: This option is disabled if Toad was installed with Prohibit saving passwords selected.
 Oracle Client Tab Description Current home Modify the Oracle home to use, if needed.
 TNSNames Click this button to edit your local TNSNames file.
 Editor Tip: You can press CTRL+F to open the Find/Replace window to locate entries in the TNS Names Editor.
 Pressing F3 locates the next entry that matches your criteria.
 SQLNET Editor Click this button to edit SQLNET.ORA parameters.
 Before editing this file, you should create a backup copy.
 See SQLNET.ORA Profile Parameters in the Oracle documentation for more information.
 Direct Tab Description SID Enter the ORACLE_SID value for the database.
 This value is specified in the registry under each installed home.
 Advanced Tab Description ODBC driver If an Oracle Client is installed, the default is the Oracle ODBC driver.
 If an Oracle Client is not installed, the default is the Microsoft Access ODBC driver.
 Tip: You can specify the ODBC driver to use for all connections for this database provider in Tools Options Database Oracle .